AN INCLUSIVE AND SAFE PLACE FOR EVERYONE

 • Moving forward, New Metropolis will refer to its visitors as participants.
 Everyone present is a desired participant in the conversation and a necessary participant in shaping and building a sustainable and inclusive city.

 • Identity is not expertise.
 Experts and people with experiences are two different things.
-Example: do not make people professional transgender and do not make a Moroccan Dutch person a mouthpiece on behalf of the entire community.
+Example: do not make someone a professional trans person and do not make a Moroccan Dutch person a mouthpiece on behalf of the entire community.
 Acknowledge people’s qualifications and professions.

 • Freedom of expression is about issues, not about individuals, and should never come at the expense of human rights.
 Ergo: people are not attacked ad hominem and the existence of certain groups and/or persons is not disputed.
 Some sensitivity is required.
 What is an interesting philosophical issue for one person is a (hard-won) daily reality for another.
 Example: gender-free toilets are a topic of discussion, the existence of non-binary/trans people is not.